-Judson ISD Paid Ransom To Regain Access To IT Systems After Last Month’s Cyber Attack
+Judson ISD Paid $0.5 Million Ransom After Cyber Attack

-This post has been updated to include confirmation a ransom was paid and a statement from Judson ISD.
+Original story published July 20 .
+This post was updated to include confirmation a ransom was paid and a statement from Judson ISD.

 A day after the Judson Independent School District announced it had regained access to its phones and emails, Texas Public Radio confirmed that Judson paid a ransom to restore at least some of the information technology platforms cut off during a ransomware attack on June 17.